ScazLab/ScazLab.github.io/_posts/2020-05-18-ROS-Docker-Setup.md

 # Install Docker

+- Create an account on [DockerHub](https://hub.docker.com/)
-Follow instructions [here](https://docs.docker.com/get-docker/) to install docker for your Operating System.
+- Follow instructions [here](https://docs.docker.com/get-docker/) to install docker for your Operating System.

 # Steps for Setting up ROS inside the Docker